cloudinary-community/gatsby-transformer-cloudinary/README.md

 ## Contribute 🏴‍☠️

-Want to contribute to make this tool even better?
-Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses or any other challenge faced with using this tool.
+Do you want to contribute to make our plugin even better?
+Feel free to send in issues and pull requests on feature requests, fixes, bugs, typos, performance lapses or any other challenge you face when using our plugin.

 ## License 👑